-1.11.
+1.12.
 Feasibility Parameters

-Tables 5 and 6 introduce the feasibility parameters of the overland and sea portions of a double-track route 1 km long, respectively, Tables 7 and 8 show their total costs.
+Table 5 introduces the feasibility parameters of a double-track route 1 km long, respectively, Table 6 shows its total cost.

-The following aggregate prices were used to evaluate the cost of structures: metallic structures depending upon their complexity and steel grade - 1,500...5,000 US \$/t; aluminium structures - 5,000 US \$/t; reinforced concrete structures - 750...1,000 US \$/m3, US\$ 500 per cubic meter of monolith reinforced concrete (for the sea portion).
-Fifteen intermediate stations have been projected each US\$ 5 million.
-The cost of terminals (17) and service buildings was estimated 3,000 US \$ per m2 of the area (general construction works plus engineering and technological equipment), 1,500 US \$/m2 of the area of garages (workshops) and 1,000 US \$ per sq.m of the territory of cargo terminals (12).
+The following aggregate prices were used to evaluate the cost of structures: metallic structures depending upon their complexity and steel grade - 1,500...5,000 US\$/t; aluminium structures - 5,000 US\$/t; reinforced concrete structures - 750...1,000 US\$/m3, US\$ 500 per cubic meter of monolith reinforced concrete.
+Eleven intermediate stations have been projected each US\$ 5 million.
+The cost of terminals (4) and service buildings was estimated 3,000 US\$ per m2 of the area (general construction works plus engineering and technological equipment), 1,500 US\$/m2 of the area of garages (workshops) and 1,000 US\$ per m2 of the territory of cargo terminals (4).

-The cost of a double-route track will be US\$ 1.1 million for the overland portion and 8.7 million for the sea portion per km, the total of the complete 3,140 km route together with its infrastructure is US\$ 6,400 millions, including 4,800 million for the overland portion (3,000 km) and 1,600 million for the sea portion (140 km).
+The cost of a double-route track will be US\$ 1.1 million per km, the total of the complete 760 km route together with its infrastructure is US\$ 1,400 millions, including 1,085 million for the STS and 315 million for the infrastructure.

-Table 9 lists the major feasibility indicators, Table 10 lists the costs of transportation (the cost of transportation of one passenger and a ton of cargo).
-The following parameters unlisted in the Tables were used for the estimates: cost of electrical energy - 0.05 US $kW \times h$; returns yielded by the transport system: 80% from the passenger traffic and 20% from the cargo traffic.
+Table 7 lists the major feasibility indicators, Table 8 lists the costs of transportation (the cost of transportation of one passenger and a ton of cargo).
+The following parameters unlisted in the Tables were used for the estimates: cost of electrical energy - 0.05 US kW·h; returns yielded by the transport system: 80% from the passenger traffic and 20% from the cargo traffic.

-The cost of transportation of a passenger over a distance of 2,880 km from Beijing to Hongkong at an average passenger traffic 50,000 passengers during 24 hours will amount to 30.63 US\$, one ton of cargo

-(at 100,000 tons during 24 hours) will cost 9.55 US\$.
-The transport system will yield a profit of 340 mln US\$ a year.
+The cost of transportation of a passenger over a distance of 760 km from Quebec to Toronto with an average passenger traffic of 50,000 passengers during 24 hours will amount to 8.29 US\$, one ton of cargo (with 100,000 tons during 24 hours) will cost 2.98 US\$.
+The transport system will yield a profit of 80 mln US\$ a year.
+The profit can be increased significantly by raising the price of tickets to 20 US\$ per passenger (the price of railway tickets).
+It will yield an additional profit of 210 mln.
+US\$ (with 50,000 passengers during 24 hours).
+The transport system will pay back its cost during 4.8 years.
+With passenger traffic of 100 thous. per day the route will pay back within 2.2 years.

-The profit can be increased significantly by raising the price of tickets to 70 US\$ (the price of railway tickets).
-It will yield an additional profit of 660 mln US\$ (at 50,000 passengers during 24 hours).
-The transport system will pay back its cost during 6.4 years.
-With passenger traffic 100 thous. per day the route will pay back within 3 years.
-Cheap traffic along the transport system is due to its low cost (below the cost of a railway of the same length) and insignificant specific energy consumption for traction (for example, a STS vehicle, under other equal conditions, is cheaper than a car 12 times when estimated per passenger, including 3 times due to improved aerodynamics, 2 times due to a greater efficiency of the motor and 2 times due to a greater passenger capacity) because a 10-seat vehicle can reach the speed 300 km/h with a motor just 80 kW.
-Also, it has been projected that the entire route will be self-sufficient for 80% from passenger traffic, therefore to deliver a ton of crude from mainland China to Taiwan will be cheaper than along a pipeline.
-The cost of transportation can be reduced still more if individual power plants are erected along the route which can generate energy cheaper than 0.05 US\$/kW envisaged by the project.
+Cheap traffic along the transport system is due to its low cost (below the cost of a railway of the same length) and insignificant specific energy consumption for traction (for example, a STS vehicle, under other equal conditions, is 12 times cheaper than a car when estimated per passenger, including 3 times due to improved aerodynamics, 2 times due to a greater efficiency of the motor and 2 times due to a greater passenger capacity) because a 10-seat vehicle can reach the speed 300 km/h with a motor just 80 kW.
+Also, it has been projected that the entire route will be self-sufficient for 80% from passenger traffic, therefore to deliver a ton of oil from Quebec to Toronto will be cheaper than along a pipeline.
+The cost of transportation can be reduced even more if individual power plants are erected along the route which can generate energy cheaper than 0.05 US\$/kW envisaged by the project.